docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 Those offered admission were marginally younger (64 versus 66 years, 95%CI 1--2), and more acutely unwell (4.1 vs 2.8 SOFA points, 95%CI 1.2-1.3).

-The median delay between assessment and admission for these patients was 2 hours (IQR 1--4) compared to 12 hours for those refused without treatment limits (median additional delay 10 hours, IQR 9--11).
+The median delay between assessment and admission for these patients was 2 hours(IQR 1--4) compared to 12 hours for those refused without treatment limits (median additional delay 10 hours, IQR 9--11).
 This meant that 2250 (73%) admissions were achieved within 4 hours for those initially accepted versus 322 (17%) for those initially refused (risk difference 55%, 95%CI 53-58%).

 Variation in decision making
 ----------------------------

-We built a multi-level (patients nested within hospitals) logistic regression model to examine factors associated with a decision to admit to critical care compared for those patients without a treatment limitation order.
+We built a multi-level (patients nested within hospitals) logistic regression model to examine factors associated with a decision to admit to critical care amongst those patients without a treatment limitation order.
 As with the univariate comparisons above, older patients were less likely to be admitted (OR 0.60 for patients over 80 years, 95%CI 0.53--0.69), and sicker patients were more likely to be admitted (OR 1.07 per ICNARC physiology point, 95%CI 1.06--1.07).
 Similarly, patients already receiving organ support (OR 95%CI), or clinically judged to be peri-arrest (OR 95%CI) were much more likely to be